Multi-scale self-similar finite-time blowups of the Constantin-Lax-Majda model for the 3D Euler equations: Introduction

 where $\mtx{H}$ denotes the Hilbert transform on the real line $\R$.
 This equation was first introduced by Constantin--Lax--Majda \cite{constantin1985simple} to model the vortex stretching effect in the vorticity formulation of the 3D incompressible Euler equations.
 One important finding about \eqref{eqt:CLM} in \cite{constantin1985simple} is an explicit formula of the solution $\om(x,t)$ from any suitable initial data $\om(x,0) = \om_0(x)$.
 Based on this explicit solution formula, finite-time blowup was established under a simple condition for the initial data $\om_0$: The set $\mathrm{S} = \{x:\, \om_0(x)=0\ \text{and}\ \mtx{H}(\om_0)(x)>0\}$ is non-empty.
 Their result demonstrates that the nonlinear non-local vortex stretching can actually lead to finite-time blowup of the solution.

 Understanding of the blowup phenomena of \eqref{eqt:CLM} was furthered by Elgindi--Jeong \cite{elgindi2020effects}, as they discovered exact self-similar finite-time blowup solutions of the form

 where $\Omega$ is referred to as the self-similar profile, $T>0$ is some finite blowup time, and $c_\om,c_l$ are the blowup powers for the magnitude and the spatial scaling, respectively.
-In particular, in the construction of Elgindi-Jeong, $\Omega(x) = -2x/(1+x^2)$ (up to rescaling), $c_\om=-1$, and $c_l=1$.
+In particular, in the construction of Elgindi--Jeong, $\Omega(x) = -2x/(1+x^2)$ (up to rescaling), $c_\om=-1$, and $c_l=1$.
 Later, Elgindi--Ghoul--Masmoudi \cite{elgindi2021stable} improved on this result by establishing the stability of such self-similar blowup.
-Roughly speaking, solutions that are sufficiently close to an exact profile will also blowup in an asymptotic self-similar way as $t\rightarrow T-0$:
+Roughly speaking, solutions that are sufficiently close to an exact profile will also blowup in an asymptotically self-similar way as $t\rightarrow T-0$:

 Suppose that $x=0$ is the only element of the set $\mathrm{S}$.
 Then an asymptotically self-similar blowup \eqref{eqt:one-scale_blowup_asymptotic} will stably happen around $x=0$ if $\om_0$ satisfies an additional condition that $\om_0'(0)<0$.
 A similar result was also obtained by Chen--Hou--Huang \cite{chen2021finite} independently.